-I developed a love for running at high school and jumped into the sport with reckless abandon.
-Brazenly ignoring all of the advice regarding warm-ups, stretching, rest days, and all other forms of self-care, I found myself with a variety of aches and pains I didn't understand.
-Of main concern was a constant ache in both of my shins that many new runners encounter: the dreaded shin splints.
+I developed a love for running as a freshman in high school and jumped into the sport with reckless abandon.
+Brazenly ignoring all of the advice regarding warmups, stretching, rest days, and all other forms of self-care, I found myself with a variety of aches and pains I didn't understand.
+Of primary concern was a constant ache in both of my shins that many new runners encounter: the dreaded shin splints.

 You might have heard of this condition before.
-But, like young me, you may not fully understand what's going on.
+But, like freshman me, you may not fully understand what's going on.
 So, what are shin splints, exactly?

 Understanding shin splints

-Shin splints are characterised by dull pain and tenderness along the front of your lower legs.
+Shin splints are characterized by dull pain and tenderness along the front of your lower legs.
 But what's actually going on?

 Essentially, shin splints are just a swelling of the tendons that connect your muscles and bones together in your lower leg.
 This can happen for a number of reasons but is generally associated with hard, repetitive activity, such as running.

 Maybe you simply ran too far or too fast.
 Maybe your shoes don't fit quite right.
 Your stride might even need some adjustment.
 Whatever the cause, something about your workout is a little too much for your tendons.
 As with muscles that have been pushed a little too far, tendons swell and undergo a pretty amazing repair process.

 While you're dealing with this pain, you might not appreciate the incredible, adaptive machine that is your body.
 Instead, you might just want to know how to make it go away.

 Fortunately, treatment for shin splints is pretty simple: just stop doing the thing that hurts, or at least do it less frequently.